Air bag vest: Unmet needs for motorcyclists

+Lower limbs

 Lower limb damage is the most frequent injury for motorcyclists.
 Kortor et al. (2010) found: "Lower limb injuries represent the commonest form of injuries among the motorcycle accident victims.
 Fractures were the commonest type of injury seen and the most common location was shaft of tibia."
-Consequently, the Protective Innovations of New Equipment for Enhanced Rider Safety (PIONEERS) research project is investigating the effectiveness of fitting a motorcycle with lateral airbags to protect the rider's legs.
-And in May 2022, Motorcycle News reported that a Swedish company, Airbag Inside, plans to launch airbag-equipped jeans for motorcycling.
+Jeffers et al. (2004) also found: "Motorcycle accidents continue to be a source of severe injury, especially to the foot."
+It confirmed earlier work by Southampton General Hospital on the very high prevalence of lower limb damage.
+Consequently, the Protective Innovations of New Equipment for Enhanced Rider Safety (PIONEERS) research project investigated the effectiveness of fitting a motorcycle with lateral airbags to protect the rider's legs.
+The lateral airbags proposed by PIONEERS and Ducati could have merit because it had previously been discovered "that crash bars provide a measure of protection to motorcyclist's legs, especially when the impact is from the side."
+And motorcycles with protruding cylinder heads were found to protect riders in crashes: "leg injuries were reduced by approximately 50% among riders with boxer engines.
+These results were statistically significant."
+Similarly, lateral airbags could reduce leg injuries.

+In May 2022, Motorcycle News reported that a Swedish company, Airbag Inside, planned to launch airbag-equipped jeans for motorcycling.
+A year later, Motorcycle News reported on the launch of airbag-equipped jeans by Mo’cycle.
+But unlike the lateral airbags tested by Ducati in the PIONEERS study, these airbag-equipped jeans do not protect the lower leg and foot.
+Unfortunately, "the lower leg is damaged most frequently."

+Back and backside

 It has been found that back protectors are ineffective, causing the hope that airbags can address this protection deficiency.
-Ekmejian et al., Afquir et al. and Zulkipli et al. all found that back protectors fail to protect against the leading cause of spinal injury, compression fractures.
+Ekmejian et al. (2016), Zulkipli et al. (2017) and Afquir et al. (2020) all noted that back protectors fail to protect against the leading cause of spinal injury, compression fractures.
 In short, “the motorcyclist falls from the motorcycle and onto their buttocks”, and back protectors do not cover this area (although a very few include coccyx protection).
 This failing also applies to airbags, which usually fail to cover the tailbone or backside.
 Afquir et al. argued that the design of back protectors needs a rethink, and this finding applies equally to airbags for motorcyclists.